Music theory

 • academic teacher of music theory (or composition)

-• performer as conductor
+• conductor

-• performer as performing musician
+• performing musician

-• Arrangement and applied composition
+• arrangement and applied composition

-• Work in recording studios
+• work in recording studios

-Obvious specialisations for the study of composition are, for example, Electronic Music and Audiovisual Media, MusicologyEarly MusicNew MusicConducting, Jazz and Popular Music and Applied Composition.
+Obvious specialisations for the study of composition include Electronic Music and Audiovisual Media, Musicology, Early Music, New Music, Conducting, Jazz and Popular Music and Applied Composition.
 Students can choose from the courses offered by various institutes of the Mozarteum University and the Paris Lodron University Salzburg.

-• Ability and willingness to reflect as well as to engage in dialogue about one's own artistic works and views.
+• Ability and willingness to reflect on as well as to engage in dialogue about one's own artistic works and views.

-Upon completion of the programme, students should be able to:
+Upon completion of the programme, students should:

 • be free and independent in their artistic work